stenevang/GettingAndCleaningDataCourseProject/README.md

 ## Description of R code in run_analysis.R

 #### SECTION 1
-The packages tidyr and dplyr are loaded.
+The packages data.table and dplyr are loaded.
 The current working directory is saved as previous_wd to be reset later The working directory is set to the location of the assignment data after unzipping the zip-file to disk